dl-romero/neptune_exporter_aio_installer/README.md

 # Neptune Exporter
 ### Export Apex / Fusion monitoring metrics for Prometheus.

-This has been exporter has been tested on CentOS 7 and Rocky 9.<br>
+This exporter has been tested on CentOS 7 and Rocky 9.<br>

 Python Versions Verified: Python 3.9.18

 Before getting started you should collect some information and have it ready.
-You'll be asked for it later.
+You'll be asked for it later if using the installer scripts.

 #### _Neptune Fusion_
  - Your username & password for Fusion.
-Verify they work by logging into https://apexfusion.com/login
+Verify your credentials work by logging into https://apexfusion.com/login
  - All Apex IDs of your Apex devices.
     - Once logged into Fusion.
 Go to https://apexfusion.com/apex to show all your Apex devices.
     - Click on the first Apex device.
 You will notice the URL will change.
 Copy everything after the last slash.
 This is the Apex ID.
 Repeat this process if you have multiple Apex devices.
+Example if the url becomes apexfusion.com/apex/<u>etn990l983hcigb9j39sfjtjyhvf9efc</u> then your Apex ID of that device is "etn990l983hcigb9j39sfjtjyhvf9efc"

 #### _Neptune Apex_
  - Your Apex IP Adress.
 Easiest way of getting this is to use the Fusion App.